Here’s How to Identify a Non-FDA-Cleared Cap Before It Wastes Your Money and Damages Your Hair

 Your doctor or some unlicensed stranger selling uncleared pills from China?

-Your safety and hair health are worth far more than you might “save” by using an uncleared alternative to FDA-cleared medical devices.
+Your safety and hair health is worth far more than you might “save” by using an uncleared alternative to FDA-cleared medical devices.

 If you agree, keep reading.